 Decorating the Cake Top

 There are many ways to decorate the top of a fruitcake and some are very elaborate and show-worthy.
-Some bakers completely cover the top of the cake with a lovely pattern of whole glazed cherries and/or nuts, topped with a glaze.
-Others decorate with just a few cherries/nuts.
-I sometimes do the latter but often leave it plain as it is easier to cut and plate.
+I do caution, however, about adding too much fruit to the top of the cake for decoration as glazed/candied fruits are weighty and may cause a cake to not rise properly or even to sink, especially in the center.
+I sometimes decorate the top of the cake as shown in the photo below but often leave it completely plain as it is easier to cut and plate.

 Some bakers cover the cake with royal icing and marzipan.
 However, I find that the moisture from a dark fruit cake stains the icing making it less attractive.

 Baking the Fruitcake

 Baking is always the tricky part to fruitcake making.
 Fruitcakes need to be baked in slow ovens – i.e., 275ºF or less for several hours.
 Baking at too high a temperature will result in a dry cake.
 Bake the fruitcake in the center of the oven rack that is positioned in the lower third of the oven.
-This will allow for adequate airflow needed for the cake to bake properly.
-Include a small pan of hot tap water on the shelf below the cake.
+This will allow for adequate airflow needed for the cake to bake properly and evenly on all sides.
+Include a small pan of hot tap water on the shelf below the cake (or on the floor of the oven).
 The steam from the water will help to keep the cake moist as it bakes.

 If the cake starts to darken too much before it is baked, loosely tent a piece of tin foil over the top of the cake.
 However, only do this if the cake top has completely set all over as, otherwise, the tin foil will stick to the cake and pull some of the batter away from it thus ruining the look of the cake top.